psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 Looks up network ownership (network name, country, ASN, abuse contact) for IP addresses that Fail2Ban reports as banned.

-* Data sent: the banned IP address, sent to RIPE NCC's whois and abuse-contact lookup endpoints.
+* Data sent: The banned IP address, sent to RIPE NCC's whois and abuse-contact lookup endpoints.
-* When: from a background worker (or WP-Cron) after a ban event arrives and no cached result exists.
+* When: From a background worker (or WP-Cron) after a ban event arrives and no cached result exists.
 Nothing is sent unless you configure Fail2Ban to push ban events to the plugin's webhook.
-Results are cached for up to 30 days.
 * Provider:  RIPE NCC.
+* sourceapp: npp-wp-plugin-fail2ban-monitor

 The optional Abuse Reporter sends email to the abuse contact returned by that lookup, only when an administrator enables it and sends a report.